uralys/maperial.js/concepts.md

 ### Map

-A Map is the 'mother' of all other MapView.
+A Map is the parent of all other types of MapView.

-Use your *maperial* to create maps, then you'll use each map to create the other attached MapViews.
+Use your *maperial* to create maps, then you will be able to attach every other type of MapView to a Map.

 Each Map is linked with an html container :
 ```